eklem/words-n-numbers/README.md

-words              // only words, any language <-- default numbers            // only numbers emojis             // only emojis emojisCustom       // only emojis, based on custom emoji extractor from https://github.com/mathiasbynens/rgi-emoji-regex-pattern tags               // #tags (any language usernames          // @usernames (any language) email              // email addresses.
+words              // only words, any language <-- default numbers            // only numbers emojis             // only emojis emojisCustom       // only emojis.
+Works wit the `g`-flag, not `giu`.
+Based on custom emoji extractor from https://github.com/mathiasbynens/rgi-emoji-regex-pattern tags               // #tags (any language usernames          // @usernames (any language) email              // email addresses.
 Most valid addresses,